 For the shaping you’ll need a pastry bag (disposable ones are terrific) and a star tip (think Ateco #824).
 We also piped out the churros 6 to 7 inches long (Mexican-style!).
 But you can of course also do miniature ones.

 Now for the frying.
-We did coconut oil (couldn’t really taste it with all the cinnamon on top), but you can also use anything from lard to refined coconut oil (if you’re very bothered by the taste).
+I did coconut oil (couldn’t really taste it with all the cinnamon on top), but you can also use anything from lard to refined coconut oil (if you’re very bothered by the taste).
 You also don’t need a lot of it, think 1/2 to 1 inch-deep.
 So start small and add more if needed.
 The trick to saving a truck-load of oil is to pipe the dough towards you across the length of the pot, rather than dropping it it.
 The churros float anyways, so no need to have a pot-full of it.

 The one detail to note is that these take longer to fry, and you want to give them the time to get nice and golden as they’ll crisp up more after cooling for a few minutes.